All Episodes

 It hasn't begun yet.

-So that's uh that's the story.
+So that's the story.

-And I and basically the reason I want to go through this is to try to explain uh to those of you why I feel the way I do, think the way I do, what the reason I've been saying the things that I've been saying, it'll re it'll resonate with uh with quite a few of you, uh, if not if not most of you.
+And basically, the reason I want to go through this is to try to explain to those of you why I feel the way I do, think the way I do, the reason I've been saying the things that I've been saying.

-This to me is the big point.
+This, to me, is the big point.

-The failure of establishment Republicans, whether they be members of Congress, uh Washington or New York editorial writers, even some talk show hosts who live and work and socialize in that community.
+The failure of establishment Republicans, whether they be members of Congress, Washington or New York editorial writers, even some talk show hosts who live and work and socialize in that community, the failure of these people to uphold the principles of conservatism during the last decade or more has resulted in the mess that they now complain about.

 George Newmayer, writing today a column, used to be the editor of the American Spectator, makes a great point.